zeehio/parmap/README.rst

 -  The built-in python function ``map`` [#builtin-map]_ is not able to parallelize.
 -  ``multiprocessing.Pool().starmap`` [#multiproc-starmap]_
-   is available in python-3.3 and later versions.
+   is only available in python-3.3 and later versions.
 -  ``multiprocessing.Pool().map`` [#multiproc-map]_
    does not allow any additional argument to the mapped function.
 -  ``multiprocessing.Pool().starmap`` allows passing multiple arguments,
    but in order to pass a constant argument to the mapped function you will need to convert it to an iterator using ``itertools.repeat(your_parameter)`` [#itertools-repeat]_

+``pmap`` aims to overcome this limitations in the simplest possible way.

 Additional features in pmap:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~